 It was decorated by the owner, Tony, who enjoyed gluing stuff to the wood-paneled walls.
 My favorites were an old Army shovel and the right half of a broken beer mug.
 Inside the mug was imprisoned a tiny clown wearing a top hat and playing the accordion.
 He stared straight ahead with a big smile on his face that didn’t quite reach his cold, dead eyes.

 I totally feel you, buddy.

-Directly above the bar was Michelangelo’s Creation of Adam, exactly like in the Sistine chapel, except for God’s disproportionately long index finger and Adam’s nether regions which looked disturbingly lobsterish, or lobster-y, or however you’d say his junk resembled a lobster.
+The ceiling, was painted light blue like the heavens, with cotton candy clouds and half-naked cherubs flying around playing the harp.
+Directly above the bar was Michelangelo’s Creation of Adam, exactly like in the Sistine chapel, except for God’s disproportionately long index finger and Adam’s downtown area which looked disturbingly lobsterish, or lobster-y, or however you’d say his junk resembled a lobster.

-A large antique mirror covered the back wall and with the soft red and amber glow of Tiffany lamps, the ambiance was a combo of an old west saloon and a house of ill repute.
+A large antique mirror covered the back wall, and with the soft red and amber glow of Tiffany lamps, the ambiance was a combo of an old west saloon and a house of ill repute.